bhisaac/5eFP/5eFP-SRD.md

 #### Armored

-While you are wearing armor, increase your Defence by + 1.
+While you are wearing armor, you gain a +1 bonus to Defense.

 #### Great Weapon Fighting